RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 of their term beforehand) three years into each four year term, with only a

-simple majority needed to either keep the President in power-thereby eliminating
+simple majority needed to either keep the President in powerthereby eliminating

-which point a new PRC panel would be empowered to begin the search once again
+at which point a new PRC panel would be empowered to begin the search once again

 for a replacement.
 Additionally, a sitting President could still be removed